jagdish-pulpet/artnft/artnft-backend-node/README.md

 # ArtNFT Marketplace - Node.js Backend

-This is the Node.js (Express.js) backend for the ArtNFT Marketplace application.
-It uses MySQL as its database and provides a RESTful API for the Next.js frontend to consume.
+This is the Node.js (Express.js, TypeScript) backend for the ArtNFT Marketplace application.
+It uses PostgreSQL as its database and provides a RESTful API for the Next.js frontend to consume.

 ## Table of Contents